prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 Prefab is designed to be extremely resilient.
 The client will try to pull live values from:

 1. A Fastly CDN backed by the API
-2. A Cloudflare CDN backed by an S3 bucket
-3. The Prefab API
+2. The Prefab API
-4. Prefab Streaming APIs
+3. Prefab Streaming APIs

 This strategy ensures the utmost reliability for your clients being able to pull live values, even in the case of a major outage of the Prefab APIs.